 - Lutheran Small Catechism Prayers

-- Presbyterian Morning & Evening Prayers (with readings from the Westminster Standards at both services)
+- Presbyterian Morning & Evening Prayers with Double Confessions

-- Presbyterian Hours (Liturgy of the Hours) with morning and evening readings from the Westminster Standards)
+- Presbyterian Hours with Double Confessions (Liturgy of the Hours)

 - Unfortunately we do not currently have any Catholic services.
 For more information, please go here .